cedana/cedana-cli/docs/get-started/examples.md

-We have developed several practical examples demonstrating our CLI tool in action to help you quickly understand and implement the existing commands.
+We've built some examples demonstrating scheduling workloads to help you quickly understand and implement our CLI tool.

 # Creating Workloads

+## Running GROMACS

 To create a workload, you need to specify a payload file.
 This json file will consist of the cluster name you want to schedule the workload into and the kubernetes job payload you would like to schedule.